tguillemot/thursday_geek/01-Git_talk/Readme.md

 git status
 ```

 Add multiple files :
 ```git
 git add license.txt LICENSE
 git add *
 ```

-By checking again the status we will see that all the files are added but not
+By checking again the status, you will see that all the files are added but not
 commited :
 files :
 ```git
 git status
 ```

-Valide the modification :
+Commit the modification :
 ```git
 git commit
 ```

-Now all files are commited :
+Now, all files are commited :
 ```git
 git status
 ```

-The files are only locally on master we need to push the changes on the
+The files are localy commited on master but we need to push the changes on the
 distant repositery.
-If we push directly the master it will tell you that
+If we try to push master, Git will tell you that
 it doesn't know the distant repositery :
 ```git
 git push
 ```

-If the repositery is on Github, we can add it by:
+If the repositery is on Github, we can add it by doing :
 ```git
 git remote add origin git@github.com:username/repository.git
 ```

-Now if we push, we will a message saying that the distant branch doesn't
+Now if we push, we will have another message saying that the branch doesn't
-exist :
+exist on GitHub :
 ```git
 git push
 ```

-We can create it by doing only once :
+We need to specify where to push by specifying origin :
 ```git
 git push --set-upstream origin master
 ```